jomi087/React-Notes/6C-useContext_Hook/README.md

 ---
 **FYI**
-* This both are jst a way of managing a state (data)  which mean this comes under state Management
+* This both  are jst a way of managing multiple states (datas), which mean this comes under state Management

 - **State management** in React refers to the process of handling and updating the data (state) that controls how a component behaves and renders.
 It ensures that when the state changes, the UI updates accordingly.